gitname/sediment-api/README.md

 I wrote the Python scripts in this repository using Python version `3.10.10`.

 The `requirements.txt` file contains a list of all the dependencies of the Python scripts in this repository.
-I generated (and updated) the file by issuing the following command:
+I generated the file by issuing the following command:

 ```shell
 # From the `app` container: